 Kinshasa's main airport (Ndjili International Airport) and ferry terminal are heavily congested and can close at short notice.
 Take particular care with personal security in both locations.
 Civil unrest has resulted in the cancellation of some flights to Kinshasa.

-If travelling by air to Kinshasa, we strongly recommend that you arrange to be met on arrival at the airport.
+If travelling by air to Kinshasa, arrange to be met on arrival at the airport.
 Local immigration and customs procedures at Kinshasa Airport are difficult and you may need assistance from people familiar with requirements.

 There is no reliable public transport.